Know what to write — and what to avoid

 Technology and social media

 Misuse of electronic communications may have serious ramifications for your nonprofit.
 Make sure that employees understand how to safeguard electronic information — both that of your organization and your clients — and to promptly report theft of any devices used for work.
-Consider specific data protection policies required in the U.K. (and considered best practice worldwide).
+Consider specific data protection policies required in the U.K., for instance (and considered best practice worldwide).

 Also provide policies regarding appropriate use of: